jeluard/clj-webjars/README.md

 Define `wrap-webjars` as part of your handler stack to serve webjars.
 Then call `refresh-assets!` to trigger discovery/loading of all webjars that will be available through the wrapper.
 `refresh-assets!` accepts filters/class-loaders as argument to control which assets will be exposed.

+By default all requests whose URI match 'assets/js', 'assets/css' or 'assets/img' will served (or provide custom root URIs `(wrap-webjars ["assets/js"])`).
+Extra part of the URI will be used to match the asset among your declared webjars.

+Assets are served from memory and honor caching semantics (i.e. returns status code 304 when needed).

 ### Example

-Following is a complete example showing how to serve bootstrap webjar.
+Following is a complete example showing how to serve [bootstrap](http://twitter.github.io/bootstrap/) webjar.

 ```clojure
 ;; define your main ring handler